Anselwang99/personalPage/README.md

 ### Manual Deployment

-You can also deploy the site manually:
+You can deploy the site manually:

 ```bash
 # Build the production version